samblenny/zphqst-03/README.md

-## Local MQTT broker for testing
+## Testing with Mosquitto MQTT broker and clients

+Mosquitto is the name of an open source project that provides an MQTT broker and MQTT client programs to publish and subscribe from the command line.

 ### Easy unencrypted version

-For getting started with testing MQTT stuff, it can be helpful to run your own MQTT broker locally on a private network (Raspberry Pi, Debian box, or whatever).
+For developing an MQTT application on Zephyr, it can be helpful to run your own MQTT broker locally on a private network (Raspberry Pi, Debian box, or whatever).

-There are a lot of steps involved in setting up the Zephyr code for an MQTT client.
+Writing the Zephyr code for an MQTT client application involves many steps.
 Attempting to do all of that at once is challenging.
-You might find it easier to start with basic unencrypted (non-TLS) MQTT connections on a private network, then incrementally add encryption and authentication.
+You might find it easier to start with basic unencrypted (non-TLS) MQTT connections on a private network, then incrementally add encryption and authentication support.

 **CAUTION: Using this type of configuration on public wifi is not safe.
 In the example here, I'm using a private Ethernet LAN (no internet gateway) with a